-What is the de-identification service (preview)?
+What is the de-identification service?

-The de-identification service (preview) in Azure Health Data Services enables healthcare organizations to anonymize clinical data so that the resulting data retains its clinical relevance and distribution while also adhering to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy Rule.
+The de-identification service in Azure Health Data Services enables healthcare organizations to anonymize clinical data so that the resulting data retains its clinical relevance and distribution while also adhering to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) Privacy Rule.
 The service uses state-of-the-art machine learning models to automatically extract, redact, or surrogate 28 entities - including the HIPAA 18 Protected Health Information (PHI) identifiers – from unstructured text such as clinical notes, transcripts, messages, or clinical trial studies.

 Use de-identified data in research, analytics, and machine learning

-The de-identification service (preview) unlocks data that was previously difficult to de-identify so organizations can conduct research and derive insights from analytics.
+The de-identification service unlocks data that was previously difficult to de-identify so organizations can conduct research and derive insights from analytics.
 The de-identification service supports three operations: tag, redact, or surrogate PHI.
 The de-identification service offers many benefits, including:

 • Surrogation: Surrogation, or replacement, is a best practice for PHI protection.
 The service can replace PHI elements with plausible replacement values, resulting in data that is most representative of the source data.
 Surrogation strengthens privacy protections as any false-negative PHI values are hidden within a document.